digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Be prepared for the meeting: be able to explain the problem, describe and evaluate the different options you know
 - The hacking sessions should ensure a steady development flow.
 If you get stuck for more than a couple of days, meet with us!

+**If you are stuck for more than 2 days, schedule a meeting with us.**

+Show the Calendly tool (how to book a session)

 **How groups will form**

 - We do not assign you to groups. **You assign yourself by starting to contribute** (issue discussions and code).